Frequently Asked Questions

 Where does the workshop take place?

 Indianapolis International Airport is the closest airport to Bloomington.
 A shuttle from the airport to Bloomington takes approximately 70 to 80 minutes and leaves every two hours.
 For more information about the shuttle and a schedule, see GO Express Travel.
-The shuttle will drop you off directly in front of the IMU Biddle Hotel where you will be staying.
+The shuttle will drop you off directly in front of the hotel where you will be staying.

 If I choose to take the workshop for credit, will I receive a grade?